wojciechjablonski96/hipay-fullservice-sdk-prestashop/README.md

 Read the **[project documentation][doc-home]** for comprehensive information about the requirements, general workflow and installation procedure.

+## Latest package for installation/upgrade in Prestashop Module Management

+Download the package ZIP available in the folder "_package-ready-for-prestashop/hipay_tpp_1-X-X.zip_"

 ## Resources
 - [Full project documentation][doc-home] — To have a comprehensive understanding of the workflow and get the installation procedure
 - [HiPay Support Center][hipay-help] — To get technical help from HiPay